LogiTron Self Reported Market Capitalization Achieves $601.92 Million (LTR)

-LogiTron (LTR) traded flat against the U.S. dollar during the 1 day period ending at 23:00 PM ET on June 17th.
-One LogiTron token can now be bought for about $0.0005 or 0.00000002 BTC on popular exchanges.
-LogiTron has a market cap of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last day.
-Over the last seven days, LogiTron has traded down 51.4% against the U.S. dollar.
+LogiTron (LTR) traded flat against the US dollar during the 24-hour period ending at 0:00 AM ET on June 21st.
+One LogiTron token can currently be purchased for $0.0005 or 0.00000002 BTC on exchanges.
+LogiTron has a total market cap of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last day.
+Over the last week, LogiTron has traded 51.4% lower against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.